Where to buy a sofa – I’ve tried well over 300 sofas, and these are the 15 brands and retailers that have impressed me the most

 Long gone are the days of circling our favourite items in the Argos catalogue, but that doesn’t mean that we’ve stopped lusting over Argos products.
 Especially as Habitat at Argos offers original and on-trend designs while keeping its prices low.
 So, it’s perfect if you’re looking to decorate your living room on a budget.

-Our star sofa from Habitat at Argos has to be the Hendricks sofa, for its effortless style and simplicity, also named the best value large sofa in our buying guide.
-Habitat has recently launched a made-to-order sofa service which means that you can get your Hendricks, along with some other styles, in a variety of colours and finishes to choose from.
-But if you're looking for something even more affordable, our top budget sofa buy, the Julien, starts at only £595.
+Our star sofa from Habitat at Argos has to be the Hendricks sofa, for its effortless style and simplicity, previously also named the best value large sofa in our buying guide.
+Habitat's launched a made-to-order sofa service which included the Hendricks, but it's currently being put on pause.
+But if you're looking for something more affordable and available right now, our top budget sofa buy, the Julien, starts at only £595.

 While Heal’s has an extensive range of its own-brand sofas which are very good in their own right, it’s actually the wide offering of sofa designs from other (mostly high-end) brands that I love going to Heal’s for.